top of page

 I'm a second-year Research Master’s student in International Development Studies at the University of Amsterdam, holding a bachelor’s degree in Psychology.
 At the AJSS Symposium, I will present my master’s thesis research, which studies the sexual and reproductive health (SRH) of displaced women residing in a refugee camp on Lesvos, Greece, through participatory action research.
 Embedded within a wider PhD project, my thesis adopts a sequential qualitative mixed-methods design to explore displaced women’s SRH needs, healthcare expectations, health-seeking behavior, and perceived access to SRH care in transit, all while engaging co-researchers from the refugee community."

-Read about some organizations who will be present at our symposium:
+Read about some organizations who were present at our symposium:

 InPrint - AUC